What the heck is a Widget?

 In Cascade, redirects are physical pages that direct browsers to another page.
 Redirects are physical in the sense that they are actual web pages on the server with an actual address.
 However, when you try to vist them, you immediately get bounced somewhere else.
 It happens to everyone so don't take it personally ;) A folder with a redirect is an easy way to include a menu item in your site to a page that lives elsewhere.
 Redirects can also be used for simplifying URLs and to enable external links in Related Links boxes.

 An optional third-column box available on most pages in Cascade, related links will show up if anything is there.
-Add a link for a page, story, or event that you think relates to this page or has a similar target audience.
+Add a link for a page, story, or other web location that you think relates to this page or has a similar target audience.
 Related links are defined on each page.

 Assets that "line up" at the same level in the folder structure are siblings.
 Folders can have sibling folders.
 Assets inside a folder (files, pages, whatever) can have sibling assets.
 Most of the time, when you see or hear this terminology it is in reference to folders.
 In particular, it is referring to what folder Display Names get displayed in the left-hand menu of a page.